 (x) any document incorporated into the placing document by reference; and

+(xi) the corporate governance policies applicable pursuant to provisions Section 7.

 (b) The documentation referred to in paragraphs 6.33(a)(i)–(iv) and (vii) must be made available on the issuer’s website.
 If the issuer has been given dispensation regarding its financial statements, as per paragraph 6.16, the guarantor’s financial information must be made available on the guarantor’s website.

 6.34 An issuer must pay the listing and other fees, including its annual listing fee, as published on the JSE’s website, www.jse.co.za, as soon as such payment becomes due.
 Failure to pay any fees due may result in the censure of the issuer in terms of Section 1.